 Prepping Your Hair is a Must

 Despite all these tips, ironing your hair regularly will still have an effect on your hair.
 To compensate, make sure you treat your hair regularly with products that could bring it back to its former glory.
-Argan oil is a great product you can use regularly.
+Argan oil is a great hair straightener oil that you can use regularly.
 No need for a professional to help you with this.
 Just massage Argan oil from your scalp to your hair tips after shower.